Non-pluripolar products on vector bundles and Chern--Weil formulae: Introduction

-Conversely, if $\hat{L}$, $\hat{L}'$ are Hermitian pseudo-effective line bundles such that $\hat{L}$ has positive mass.
-Suppose that $\hat{L}\otimes \hat{L}'$ is $\mathcal{I}$-good then so is $\hat{L}$. \end{theorem} These results allow us to define a general notion of $\mathcal{I}$-goodness for not necessarily positively curved line bundles: we say $\hat{L}$ is $\mathcal{I}$-good if after tensoring by a suitable $\mathcal{I}$-good positively curved line bundle, it becomes an $\mathcal{I}$-good positively curved line bundle, see \cref{def:Igoodnotp} for the precise definition.
+These results allow us to define a general notion of $\mathcal{I}$-goodness for not necessarily positively curved line bundles: we say $\hat{L}$ is $\mathcal{I}$-good if after tensoring by a suitable $\mathcal{I}$-good positively curved line bundle, it becomes an $\mathcal{I}$-good positively curved line bundle, see \cref{def:Igoodnotp} for the precise definition.
 There is also a similar extension in the case of vector bundles \cref{def:igoodv}.

-We expect $\mathcal{I}$-good singularities to be the natural singularities in mixed Shimura setting.
+We expect $\mathcal{I}$-good singularities to be the natural singularities in the mixed Shimura setting or more generally in other moduli problems.